Michigan judge rules yes to possible life-without-parole sentence for teenage shooter

 In Michigan, which does not have the death penalty, the harshest sentence Crumbley could receive is life without the possibility of parole.

-But in 2012 the U.S. Supreme Court ruled in the case of Miller v.
+But in 2012 the U.S. Supreme Court ruled in Miller v.
 Alabama that for a juvenile to receive such a sentence, a hearing must be held to consider any mitigating factors.

 Under Michigan law those factors include the defendant's age and maturity level, the home and family environment they were in and whether they were pressured in some way into committing the crime.